Edward Whitley, OBE

 Ian is a partner in an executive search firm in London, Sainty Hird & Partners.
 Previously he worked in the specialty insurance industry in London and New York.
 He has a BA from the University of York and an MBA from INSEAD.
 Ian has always been passionate about animals and birds and he has been involved in conservation for the last 15 years.
 Ian is currently the Senior Independent Director of Durrell Wildlife Conservation Trust and chairman of the Governance Committee.
 He is also Chairman of the Board of Trustees for Durrell UK and has been able to bring consistency and continuity to the two charities.
 He was a trustee of Westminster School Society for 12 years.
 Ian has been a long term supporter of WFN and became a trustee in September 2016.

 Francis joined WFN as a Trustee in July 2012.
-He is Deputy Head of Group Sustainable Development and Adviser on the Environment at HSBC, a position he took following a 20-year career in sustainable development at WWF-UK where he held a variety of leadership roles, including Director of Conservation.
-Francis directed a successful forest conservation campaign for WWF International and helped establish the Forest Stewardship Council and was a member of its international board for three years.
-Francis drove HSBC’s decision to become carbon neutral in 2005.
-Francis is currently a member of the Advisory Board of the Environmental Change Institute at Oxford University, the Centrica CR Advisory Group and the Vodafone Corporate Responsibility Expert Advisory Panel.
+He is a Senior Adviser in Sustainability at HSBC, and also Chair of the Board of the Sustainable Biomass Program.
+Prior to his time at HSBC, he worked for 20 years at WWF where he held a variety of leadership roles, including Director of Conservation for WWF-UK.
+Francis directed a successful forest conservation campaign for WWF-International and helped establish the Forest Stewardship Council and was a member of its international board for three years.
+He is currently a member of the Advisory Board of the Environmental Change Institute at Oxford University and a Trustee of the HSBC Bank Malta Foundation.